The types of laptops

 One of the most iconic laptop lines in the business category is the Lenovo Thinkpad, and the recent X1 Carbon is a fantastic entry in that range.
-HP’s EliteBook X360 G2 is another great option, with solid build quality and a standard three-year warranty.
+HP’s EliteBook X360 G2 is another great option, with a solid build quality and a standard three-year warranty.

 Graphics keep getting better, levels keep getting bigger and denser, and many games require the ability to hit any of a number of specific keys at the precise moment.
 Given all this, gaming laptops have to be built to keep up with the unceasing march of progress.
 The best gaming laptops tout high-end processors and video cards, as well as enough RAM to run modern games.

 Gaming laptops tend to be bulkier, typically to accommodate better hardware and larger screens.
 After all, nobody wants to play something like The Witcher 3: Wild Hunt on a 13-inch display.
 Their high-powered hardware means that battery life isn’t too strong either — especially on systems with 4K displays.